Luis Garcia Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in the league.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 16th in the league.

-- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Mets have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Senga gets the start for the Mets, his fifth of the season.
-He is 3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched.
+- The Mets are sending Lucchesi (1-0) to the mound to make his second start of the season.

-- The right-hander's last time out came on Friday against the San Francisco Giants, when he tossed five innings, surrendering four earned runs while giving up five hits.
+- The left-hander last appeared on Saturday against the San Francisco Giants, when he tossed seven scoreless innings while giving up four hits.

-- The 30-year-old has amassed an ERA of 4.29, with 10.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.